wolfwood/wolfwood.github.io/_posts/2013-06-20-interface-fidelity.md

 Regardless of encoding method, given enough bits (upping bits per sample or sample rate) we can arbitrarily bound the error.
-This is the marvelous hermineutic of the digital: it maintains that given enough bits, nothing lies outside itself.
+This is the marvelous hermineutic of the digital: it maintains that given enough bits, nothing lies outside itself... the dream is real.

-Writing a library, Operating System, etc. that offers an interface can present comparable fidelity issues.
+Writing a library, Operating System, etc. that offers an interface can present comparable fidelity issues, but without such a trivial remedy.
+We are taking a digital artifact, and incorporating it into a larger artifact.
 There is the source interface (hardware in the case of an OS, a drawing primitive library like Cairo for a window toolkit like GTK+) and the 'destination' interface: the interface that the software presents to yet higher levels of software.

 There is no inherent reason to expect that the two levels of interface present the same level of expressive power, in fact we often write libraries specifically to constrain expression, often under the banners of simplicity and/or correctness.
-However low-level privileged code (which is forced upon all users) has a special need to retain as much flexibility as possible, since its interface is mandated, and generally the tension between expressiveness and ease of use is the main source of our continual production and rewriting of libraries providing these interfaces.
+However low-level privileged code (which is forced upon all users) has a special need to retain as much flexibility as possible, since its interface is mandated.
+In addition, the tension between expressiveness and ease of use is the main source of our continual production and rewriting of libraries providing these interfaces.